Friday, March 27, 2026

 DROP (bonus_pct, region_code);

-05 — SET UNUSED — a safer alternative to DROP COLUMN
+5. SET UNUSED — A Safer Alternative to DROP COLUMN

-SET UNUSED marks a column as unavailable without immediately removing it from the physical storage.
-It is faster than DROP COLUMN on large tables and can be done during business hours without the overhead of a full physical remove.
+SET UNUSED marks a column as unavailable without physically removing the data immediately.
+It is much faster on large tables.

 ALTER TABLE employees